tin-cat/emailqueue/README.md

 * You should be ready to go, now you can:

     * See the status of the queue by accessing /emailqueue/frontend in your browser.
     * Send emails using the provided emailqueue_inject PHP class found in scripts/emailqueue_inject.class.php.
-See an example on how to use this class in example.php
+See an example on how to use this class in example_local.php
     * You can also inject messages to the queue by manually inserting them on the database via SQL (Insert in the "emails" table, read the field comments for detailed explanations)

 # Migrate from Version 3.2 to Version 3.3 #